 - Your favorite stuffed animal?!

 - Other basic travel stuff.
 You get the gist.
 This isn’t particularly a total expat Australia packing list.

 - Other random ideas:

-- I traveled for a while before arriving in Australia, and (partially because I am awful at throwing things away) I collected little bits of memories along the way – room keys, ticket stubs, boarding passes, postcards.
+- I traveled for a while before moving to Australia, and (partially because I am awful at throwing things away) I collected little bits of memories along the way – room keys, ticket stubs, boarding passes, postcards.
 When I finally got my own room and settled into Manly Beach, I made a little collage of all these things to put on my wall.
 I also bring a California flag everywhere I travel, it’s just one of those strange things I don’t leave without just in case a spontaneous festival happens or so I can have something simple to decorate my room.
-Tapestries or sarongs work wonderfully too!
+Tapestries or sarongs work wonderfully too – I hung a $3 sarong from Bali in my room in Melbourne!
 So if you are into that type of thing, don’t want to spend money on decorations, and want your room to feel a bit more homey as you settle in – bring a few things!

 - Home Supplies – If you think it will save you money and wouldn’t clog your bag, it might be an idea to bring some home supplies with you.
 Not like plates and cups – I mean towels, hooks for the wall, push pins, etc. Maybe even some laundry strips/detergent to get you going.
 It might not even hurt to bring some bedding if you plan on settling right in – this just means you’ll have to make sure the room you get comes with a specific size of bed, or buy one.
 All this would save you a fair amount of money on home stuff – the prices add up!

 Found a little friend while snorkeling!
 Great Barrier Reed, Cairns, Queensland – Photo

 YAY!
 It’s ACTUALLY time!
 Make sure you have all your essentials with you for moving to Australia, whatever you have chosen them to be.